 Secondly, narrative creation is a very elaborative and sophisticated process involving many parties and various devices.
-To frame the narratives in the book, not just paratexts such as new introduction, a blurb, subtitles and titles of parts, chapters, and sections and textual omissions but other promotional efforts through newspaper articles and TV programs were made.
+To frame the narratives in the book, not just paratexts such as new introduction, a blurb, subtitles and titles of parts, chapters, and sections and textual omissions but other promotional efforts through newspaper articles and TV programs were used.
 Parties involved were varied and closely related in terms of their interests: the newspaper company, the publishing company, and various conservative economic research organizations.
-This shows if a publishing company is a subsidiary of a prominent newspaper company with strong ties with political and economic elites, much wider efforts can be enlisted to make and disseminate narratives.
 Interestingly, players on the investigative side also are from the news media industry, enabling them to attack the publishing company in a systematic way.
 This phenomenon confirms the narrative theory that in conflicting situations, narratives are used by related powers ‘to legitimize their version of events’ (Baker, 2006, p.1).